 1. Gratia Series for Sacramental Preparation

-- Designed to have a set of four preparation sessions for each sacrament within a wider program
+- Designed to have a set of four preparation sessions for each sacrament within a broader time of parish-based preparation

-- Sessions should have parent and child working together
+- Sessions should see parent and child praying and learning together

 - The material covered in each session may have been taught to the children in a school situation